-Everyone wants a high-end phone, but the problem is bringing yourself to actually pay the high prices required for one.
+Everyone wants to own one of the best Android phones, but not everyone can or should pay full price for one.
 Some people are happy to pay retail, but others are looking for a deal — and one of the ways to find discounts is to look for refurbished phones.
 As you'd expect, buying a refurbished phone isn't as simple as walking into a store and asking for one — it takes a bit more research and understanding.
 To help you navigate it, we have all of the information you need right here to make a good choice in buying a refurbished phone.

 The terminology changes, but the idea is the same.

 Refurbished devices could have simply been opened and returned to a store, but could have also been returned to the manufacturer for a malfunction that was then fixed before selling again.
 Most of the time, depending on the country where you're shopping, a product that was purchased and opened — and possibly not even removed from the packaging or powered on — can no longer be sold as "new" and must be sold as refurbished instead.
 Stores, resellers, or companies themselves then have to discount the device because it technically isn't new-in-box and therefore can't command the same price as a new phone.

 Unfortunately, it's hard to know when shopping for a refurbished phone why exactly the phone has made its way to refurbished status or what was done to the phone to certify then that it was refurbished.